NeptuneRjo/price-compare/README.md

 Frontend:

-- The frontend is alos tested by running `npm test`
+- The frontend is also tested by running `npm test`

 ## Reflection